-Our contribution goes in this direction, using maximum-Entropy methods constraining degree distributions and strength distributions - in their directed form and taking into account their reciprocal nature - to characterize triadic connections and the total money circulating on them for different product layers of the Dutch production network.
+Our contribution goes in this direction, using Maximum-Entropy methods constraining degree distributions and strength distributions - in their directed form and taking into account their reciprocal nature - to characterize triadic connections and the total money circulating on them for different product layers of the reconstructed Dutch production network.
 An analysis of this kind can give better insight into how much product-level granularity is needed in production network datasets and how the links and weights of a production network are organized for different products.
 Once product layer patterns have been detected, National Bureau officials - having experience in the domestic trade of that single commodity - can infer if such motifs and anti-motifs are due to commodity-specific characteristics, market imbalances, or represent structures aided by laws.
-If unbalances and anomalies are detected, they can eventually advance policy laws to nudge a more convenient redistribution of connections and trade volumes.
+If unbalances and anomalies are detected, executive government agencies can use this as input to eventually advance policy laws to nudge a more convenient redistribution of connections and trade volumes.

-The rest of the paper is structured as follows.
-In Sec.
-II, we describe the inference procedure and the limitations of the CBS dataset and the pre-processing performed for the generation of the inter-industry production network.
-In Sec.
-III, we describe the Maximum-Entropy randomization methods used for triadic pattern detection in their binary (in Sec.
-III.1.) and weighted declinations (in Sec.
-III.2.).
-Then, in Sec.
-IV. we perform a descriptive analysis of the empirical inter-industry network, followed by a Binary Motif Analysis in Sec.
-IV.A. and a Weighted Motif Analysis in Sec.
-IV.B.
-In Sec.
-V., we discuss our findings.